Procedure: University of Minnesota Duluth

 External Domain Names

-External domain names are are those that do not end in d.umn.edu, for example, KUMD.org.
+External domain names are are those that do not end in d.umn.edu, for example, umdbulldogs.com.

 The University of Minnesoa Duluth seeks to maintain a consistent web presence.
 This allows the highest possible search ranking results.
 It also identifies UMD units directly with UMD.

-Occasionally it is permissible for departments, programs to use a domain names outside d.umn.edu.
+Occasionally it is permissible for department programs to use a domain name outside d.umn.edu.
 All non-d.umn.edu domains used by UMD must involve legitimate university-related activities.

 Reasons to Request an External Domain Name

 One reason for a non-d.umn.edu domain may be to protect intellectual property.
 Another may be to facilitate collaboration between UMD and non-UMD groups.
 A third reason is to operate a commercial or non-profit organization within the University of Minnesota Duluth structure.

 In general, UMD departments, programs, units and organizations are encouraged to use the d.umn.edu namespace and avoid publicizing or publishing addresses in other namespaces.
 Only major business units of the university, e.g., schools, independent centers, or equivalent organizational units of the university may request an external domain name.

 All domain name requests will be reviewed by ITSS director.
 The request with attached ITSS comments will be sent to the Vice Chancellor responsible for the unit for a final decision.

 UMD may require that any requested name be approved by the General Counsel if there are potential copyright, legal, and image issues related to use of the UMD name outside www.d.umn.edu.